paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 83

-**Texto original:**
-A company's dynamic website is hosted using on-premises servers in the United States.
-The company is launching its product in Europe, and it wants to optimize site loading times for new European users.
-The site's backend must remain in the United States.
-The product is being launched in a few days, and an immediate solution is needed.

-**Tradução:**
 O site dinâmico de uma empresa está hospedado em servidores locais nos Estados Unidos.
 A empresa está lançando seu produto na Europa e quer otimizar o tempo de carregamento do site para os novos usuários europeus.
 O backend do site deve permanecer nos Estados Unidos.
 O produto será lançado em poucos dias, e uma solução imediata é necessária.

 **Resposta correta:**